Shahondin1624/IT-Tec_Prometheus/README.md

 ## Github exporter structure

-An exporter is an application that exposes data via http endpoint for Prometheus.
+An exporter is an application that exposes data via a http endpoint for Prometheus.
 Prometheus pulls this so called metrics periodically.
 Our exporter calls the Github REST API to get information about the [Klara Oppenheimer Schule](https://github.com/KlaraOppenheimerSchule) organisation.
 This json data is then processed to expose metrics in OpenMetrics format.
 This format is required for Prometheus.
 ### Github-exporter-arm64-rs